mnie-fallback/MNie.github.io/_posts/2016-12-26-AzureNotebooksInF#.md

 ![add cell](https://mnie.github.com/img/24-12-2016AzureNotebooks/insertCellabove.png)
 ![markdown cell](https://mnie.github.com/img/24-12-2016AzureNotebooks/markdowncell1.png)

-Well, we have a brief description of what will be in our notebook, let thus loading the nuget packages that will be needed at a later time.
+Well, we have a brief description of what will be in our notebook, let thus loading the nuget packages that will be needed later.
 We start by adding fields in which we can write in F#.
 We add cell the same as before, but this time we also set it's type:

 ![set cell type](https://mnie.github.com/img/24-12-2016AzureNotebooks/setCellType.png)